futureverse/future.batchtools/README.md

 high-performance computing (HPC) clusters via a simple switch in settings - without having to change any code at all.

-For instance, if **batchtools** is properly configures, the below two expressions for futures `x` and `y` will be processed on two different compute nodes:
+For instance, if **batchtools** is properly configured, the below two expressions for futures `x` and `y` will be processed on two different compute nodes: